-When the COVID-19 pandemic put us into lockdown in 2020, the pressure was on for researchers to discover effective vaccines.
-The NIHR and NHS set up the NHS COVID-19 vaccine research registry and put out the call to volunteers to help them find which potential vaccines work best – and hundreds of thousands signed up.
+The NIHR and NHS set up the NHS COVID-19 Vaccine Research Registry and put out the call to volunteers to help them find which potential vaccines work best – and hundreds of thousands signed up.

 We spoke to two of these vaccine volunteers to learn how and why they took part – and find out what advice they have for other aspiring research participants.